dusk-network/docs-public/src/content/docs/nocturne/node-running-guide.md

 Note that this can take a while, given that your stake needs at least 2 epochs, or 4320 blocks, to mature.
 Your stake, relative to the total stake, also plays a factor.

-If everything went right, and your node starts accepting and creating blocks, you have succesfully set up your Nocturne node!
+If everything went right, and your node starts accepting and creating blocks, you have successfully set up your Nocturne node!